He Jiankui: Revelation

 The Southern University of Science and Technology stated that He Jiankui had been on unpaid leave since February 2018, and his research was conducted outside of their campus; the university and his department said they were unaware of the research project and said it was inviting international experts to form an independent committee to investigate the incident, and would release the results to the public.
 Local authorities and the Chinese government also opened investigations.

 As of news reported on 28 December 2018, He was sequestered in a university apartment and under guard.
 According to news reported on 7 January 2019, he could face severe consequences.
-William Hurlbut, Stanford University neuroscientist and bioethicist, reported that he was in contact with He who was staying in a university apartment in Shenzhen “by mutual agreement” and was free to leave; often visiting the gym and taking walks with his wife.
+William Hurlbut, Stanford University neuroscientist and bioethicist, reported that he was in contact with He who was staying in a university apartment in Shenzhen "by mutual agreement" and was free to leave; often visiting the gym and taking walks with his wife.
 Nonetheless, He may have been under some form of surveillance.

-On 25 February 2019, news was reported that suggested the Chinese government may have helped fund the CRISPR babies experiment, at least in part, based on newly uncovered documents.
+On 25 February 2019, some suggested the Chinese government may have helped fund the CRISPR babies experiment, at least in part.
+Later reports showed that the fund for He's project was raised by himself to evade regulation, and no Chinese government funds were involved.

 Preliminary authoritative report

-An investigating task force set up by the Health Commission of China in Guangdong Province released a preliminary report on January 21, 2019, stated that He Jiankui had defied government bans and conducted the research in the pursuit of personal fame and gain.
-The report confirmed that He had recruited eight couples to participate in his experiment, resulting in two pregnancies, one of which gave birth to the gene edited twin girls in November 2018.
+An investigating task force set up by the Guangdong Provincial Health Commission released a preliminary report on January 21, 2019, stated that He Jiankui had defied government bans and conducted the research in the pursuit of personal fame and gain.
+The report confirmed that He had recruited eight couples to participate in his experiment, resulting in two pregnancies, one of which gave birth to the gene-edited twin girls in November 2018.
 The babies are now under medical supervision.
 The report further said He had made forged ethical review papers in order to enlist volunteers for the procedure, and had raised his own funds deliberately evading oversight, and organized a team that included some overseas members to carry out the illegal project.
 Officials from the investigation said that He, as well as other relevant personnel and organizations, will receive punishment per relevant laws and regulations, and those who are suspected of committing crimes will be charged.